ivanxuu/puppet-rvm/README.md

 Install rvm in jhondoe user
 ------------------------------------------------------------------------
+It won't install any ruby, just rvm.
 NOTE: User jhondoe will be created if doesn't exist
 ```ruby
 rvm::rvmuser{"jhondoe":} # Install stable version of rvm for the user jhondoe, creates user if inexistent
 ```

-Install rvm in jhondoe user and also install ruby version 2.0.0-head as default ruby
+Install rvm in jhondoe user and also install ruby version 2.0.0-head
 ------------------------------------------------------------------------
+Installing and compilling any ruby version can take a while (>400seconds?)
+The ruby version will be the default for this user
 ```ruby
 rvm::rvmuser{"jhondoe":
   installdefaultruby => "2.0.0-head", # Optional Indicates the version that will be